 - Myosin Heavy Chain 2 3 4

 Myosins are actin-based motor proteins that function in the generation of mechanical force in eukaryotic cells.
 Muscle myosins are heterohexamers composed of 2 myosin heavy chains and 2 pairs of nonidentical myosin light chains.
 This gene encodes a member of the class II or conventional myosin heavy chains, and functions in skeletal muscle contraction.
 This gene is found in a cluster of myosin heavy chain genes on chromosome 17.
 A mutation in this gene results in inclusion body myopathy-3.
 Multiple alternatively spliced variants, encoding the same protein, have been identified. [provided by RefSeq, Sep 2009]

 GeneCards Summary for MYH2 Gene

 MYH2 (Myosin, Heavy Chain 2, Skeletal Muscle, Adult) is a Protein Coding gene.
-Diseases associated with MYH2 include inclusion body myositis and childhood-onset autosomal recessive myopathy with external ophthalmoplegia.
-Among its related pathways are Immune System and RhoGDI Pathway.
+Diseases associated with MYH2 include proximal myopathy and ophthalmoplegia and inclusion body myositis.
+Among its related pathways are Immune System and Regulation of actin dynamics for phagocytic cup formation.
 GO annotations related to this gene include actin binding and structural constituent of ribosome.
 An important paralog of this gene is MYH4.